jamesaustinmiley/Installation/README.md

 <br />

 <p>
-Another important step is to install MySQl, a database management system which will store and manage all of the osTicket help desk system's data.
-During installation of MySQL, choose Typical Setup, which will install the most common program features.
+Another important step is to install MySQL, a database management system that will store and manage all osTicket help desk data.
+During MySQL installation, select Typical Setup to install the most common program features.
 Launch the MySQL Instance Configuration Wizard.
-Choose Standard Configuration and to Install as a Windows Service.
+Choose Standard Configuration and install it as a Windows Service.
 When setting the security options, type ROOT as the password.
 </p>
 <p>
 <img src="https://imgur.com/ImGrHPw.png" alt="osTicket Installation Files"/>